csebold/f9-ai/features/road_to_1_0.md

 ### Task Breakdown
 1. **Startup Experience**
+   - **Status:** Completed
    - Finalize the frameless splash screen animation and service status log wiring.
    - Gate main window launch on initialization completion with timeout and cancel affordances.
    - Add unit coverage for the initialization sequence to protect against regression.
 2. **Conversation Responsiveness**
+   - **Status:** Completed
    - Expose an `IsResponding` flag from the view-model and bind it to typing indicator visuals.
    - Disable send/input controls while requests are in-flight and surface a retry command on failure.
    - Replace the "send" button with a "stop" button while requests are in-flight and put "send" back when the request is complete.
    - Surface provider latency and error summaries in the status bar for quick debugging.
 3. **Session Persistence**
+   - **Status:** Completed
    - Serialize the `ObservableCollection<Message>` to JSON via `System.Text.Json` with versioning.
+   - Store an array of those "ObservableCollection<Message>" objects and link an array of chat sessions to each project.
    - Restore the most recent sessions at startup and trim history to configurable limits.
+   - Create a UI on a scrollable left sidebar for two things: "Projects" at the top, and "Chat Sessions" at the bottom.
+     - The "Projects" part contains a scrollable list of projects, and a button to create a new project.
+With this, we can remove the in-window "Project" menu.
+     - Selecting a different project should update the "Chat Settings" list shown at the bottom to match the array of chat sessions tied to this project.
+     - The app's settings should persist the last project we had selected when we last quit the application.
+If that project no longer exists, we should go back to the "Default Project."
+At this time this is not configurable in the Settings UI.
+     - At the top of the Chat Settings for the selected project, there should be a button for "+ New Chat" to start a new chat session in this project.
    - Extend settings UI/service to toggle persistence and purge stored chats, with integration tests.
 4. **Conversation Polish**
    - Implement auto-scroll that respects user scroll-up pauses and resumes on new messages.